MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-This document specifies the "SVCB" and "HTTPS" DNS resource record (RR) types to facilitate the lookup of information needed to make connections to network services, such as for "https" origins.
+This document specifies the "SVCB" and "HTTPS" DNS resource record (RR) types to facilitate the lookup of information needed to make connections to network services, such as for HTTP origins.
 SVCB records allow a service to be provided from multiple alternative endpoints, each with associated parameters (such as transport protocol configuration and keys for encrypting the TLS ClientHello).
 They also enable aliasing of apex domains, which is not possible with CNAME.
-The HTTPS RR is a variation of SVCB for "https" and "http" origins.
+The HTTPS RR is a variation of SVCB for use with HTTP {{!HTTP=I-D.ietf-httpbis-semantics}}.
 By providing more information to the client before it attempts to establish a connection, these records offer potential benefits to both performance and privacy.